Want some great ideas for your website’s multi-page forms?

 5. University of Phoenix

-University of Phoenix is great at breaking down their long form into easy to fill out parts.
+The University of Phoenix is great at breaking down its long-form into easy-to-fill-out parts.

 The 1st step is really easy and non-invasive, putting those on the fence about filling out a long form at ease.